Am I Required To Have Insurance for My Swimming Pool?

 Swimming Pool Injuries

-Any injuries or deaths that occur due to your swimming pool should be covered by your personal liability insurance, which pays medical bills and legal expenses in case of a lawsuit after someone experiences bodily injury on your property.
+Any injuries or deaths that occur due to your swimming pool should be covered by your personal liability insurance, which covers medical bills and legal expenses in case of a lawsuit after someone experiences bodily injury on your property.

 In general, it’s recommended that you purchase between $300,000 and $500,000 worth of personal liability coverage.[5]
-However, pool owners may also want to consider umbrella insurance, which can provide between $1 million and $10 million in excess liability coverage in case you exhaust your personal liability coverage limits on a costly claim.[6]
+However, pool owners may also want to consider umbrella insurance, which can provide between $1 million and $10 million in excess liability coverage in case you exhaust your personal liability coverage limit on a costly claim.[6]

 Swimming Pool Damage and Leaks

 Your homeowners policy should pay for necessary repairs to your swimming pool through your dwelling, other structures or personal property insurance.
 If you have an open perils policy, your insurance company will cover damage to your pool from any cause that isn’t explicitly excluded by the policy.
-Meanwhile, a named perils policy will insure your pool against damage from the following 16 perils.
+Meanwhile, a named perils policy will insure your pool against damage from the following 16 perils:

 Fire or lightning |